The World We Live In,

 Queer Ecology

 Overlooked - and often suppressed - in industrial agriculture is the connection between the true self of the farmer and the true self of the farm.
-At MTT, we seek to provide a safe space for folks of all genders and sexualities to grow.
-We want to recognize the beauty and interconnectedness of queer culture, healthy ecosystems, strong food systems and loving societies.
+We are a safe space for folks of all genders and sexualities to grow.
+We recognize the beauty and interconnectedness of queer culture, healthy ecosystems, strong food systems and loving societies.

-If we examine the science, we see that diverse expressions of gender and sexuality are universal, a part of human and non-human cultures alike.
-MTT is working to honor the rainbow inherent in Nature.
-We hope that our advocacy results in public, intentional support of the queer agricultural community, and we stand in solidarity with like-minded organizations.
+The natural world teaches us that diverse expressions of gender and sexuality are universal, a part of human and non-human cultures alike.
+We strive to produce public, intentional support of the queer agricultural community, and stand in solidarity with like-minded organizations.

 A fun reminder that this world is abundantly queer: